-A. Discussion Boards (140 Points):
+A. Discussion Boards/Assignments (140 Points):

-Every week, you are responsible for posting an initial response thread in the discussion link located in the course menu.
+Every week you will be responsible for posting an initial response thread in the discussion link located in the course menu.
 You will also need to respond to someone else's thread.
 (You may respond to more than one if you wish).
 The initial thread must respond directly to the discussion question posted.
 (More information about discussion boards will be found in the discussion board link).
+You will also be responsible for submitting a weekly assignment based on the weekly reading.
+Instructions for the assignment will be found in the weekly module.